freerange/site/soups/weeknotes/week-234.snip.markdown

 ## MVB

 On Wednesday evening, our office hosted the inaugural workshop for the [Minimum Viable Book](http://minimumviablebook.com/) project.
-Chris' partner, [Any Wagner](https://twitter.com/amyeee), and [Emily Webber](https://twitter.com/ewebber) are writing a book about agile & lean practices, in an agile & lean way.
+Chris' partner, [Amy Wagner](https://twitter.com/amyeee), and [Emily Webber](https://twitter.com/ewebber) are writing a book about agile & lean practices, in an agile & lean way.
 It sounds intriguing!

 ## Looking glass